dwjoyce/pythonbook/Asking questions.rst

 Press ``F5`` to run it, confirm to save, and name your program sumup.py.
 Careful when entering those numbers - they must be integers, otherwise converting from a string to an integer in the program will not work!

-To explain what is going on, we first save what the user has typed in, and save it in a variable called ``first_num_str``.
+To explain what is going on, we first input what the user has typed in, and save it in a variable called ``first_num_str``.
 We do the same again for ``second_num_str``.
 We then convert this input from a string value to an integer value so that we can perform a proper numerical addition operation.
-We do this with the line where we assign a new variable called ``total`` to ``first_num`` added onto ``second_num``.
+We do this addition with the line where we assign a new variable called ``total`` to ``first_num`` added onto ``second_num``.
 We finish by printing out a message, printing the value of total alongside.

 Run your program again with different numbers to check it works.
 Now run it, and instead of entering integer numbers (e.g. ``10``, ``20``, ``-50``, ``123``, etc.), type in a fractional number (e.g. ``10.75``).
 This should result in an error, as the period ``.`` is not part of an integer number.
 Python will not like this!